 A combination of its long ski runs, its varied terrain and its untouched and unspoiled routes, has given birth to a freedom a freedom to create and shape exciting new styles, attitudes, and equipment.
 Local riders long ago adopted a Free Rider attitude.
 This means taking responsibility for one’s actions on the mountain.
 As the world of skiing and snowboarding pushes the limits of equipment, the industry pops out more modern equipment with a design and understanding of the 21st-century rider.
 It is now easier than ever to float in the deepest powder, to hold an edge on the steepest terrain and to leave pencil-like tracks of a groomed snow surface.

 This off-piste mountain range can provide exhilarating skiing terrain for the advanced skier and tele-marker.
 The Skiers Lodge is perfectly positioned within only 3 minutes walk to the lift!
 This lift ascends from the village at 1400m to stations at 1800m, 2400m, 3200m, and finally to Dome de la Lauze, “the Glacier”, at 3550m.

-In close proximity to La Grave there are many resorts with their own micro climates and our guide team may propose one of numerous possible day trips all within 25 minutes to an hour’s drive by your guide.
+In close proximity to La Grave, there are many resorts with their own microclimates and our guide team may propose one of the numerous possible day trips all within 25 minutes to an hour’s drive by your guide.
 We cover more than 10 ski resort in the southern French and Italian Alpes depending on the best weather and snow conditions.
-You may be guided to secret off-piste spots in La Grave, Alp d’Huez, Vaujany, Serre Chevalier, Mongenevre, Sestrierre, Claviere and Pragelato with their steeps, deeps and marvelous trees.
+You may be guided to secret off-piste spots in La Grave, Alp d’Huez, Vaujany, Serre Chevalier, Mongenevre, Sestriere, Claviere and Pragelato with their steeps, deeps and marvelous trees.